Auckland

 Taupo

-The inland town of Taupo is situated on the shores of New Zealand's biggest lake, Lake Taupo in the Waikato Region of the North Island.
-It is a top tourist destination, boasting world class trout fishing, breathtaking scenery and many outdoor activities like tramping, boating and climbing.
+The inland town of Taupo is situated on the shores of New Zealand's biggest lake, Lake Taupo.
+It is a top NZ tourist destination, boasting world class trout fishing, breathtaking scenery, hot mineral pools and many outdoor activities like tramping, boating and climbing.
 It has a population of around 20,000 and its main economic drivers are tourism and forestry.
+There are more than 40 motels in Taupo, many of them on or close to the shores of Lake Taupo.

 Thames

 Thames is the 'Gateway to the Coromandel' and is on the South West coast of the beautiful Coromandel Peninsula in the Waikato Region of the North Island.
-Thames started off as a gold mining town in the 1860's and in the late 1800'was the biggest population centre in all of New Zealand.
-Now the economy is centered more around tourism and farming.
+Thames started off as a gold mining town in the 1860's and in the late 1800'was the biggest town in New Zealand.
+Enjoy the many attractions and the rich history of this gold mining town.

 Tauranga

 One of the fastest growing cities in New Zealand, the costal and port city of Tauranga is another popular tourist destination and many migrants have also settled here.
-Tauranga is also a very popular place to retire.
-From the beautiful beaches of Mount Maunganui to the rich horticultrual land spanning out to Te Puke Tauranga is known for its climate and lifestyle.
+From the beautiful beaches of Mount Maunganui to the rich horticultrual land spanning out to Te Puke, Tauranga is known for its climate and lifestyle.
+Choose from the many motels in Tauranga and enjoy the boutique shops, cafes, gallerys, beaches and scenery.

 Waiheke Island